When.Sign in

 • Any thoughts of harming yourself.
 Please reach out straight away, to someone you trust, a doctor, or a crisis line.
 Your local emergency or crisis number is the fastest route, and in some countries you can call or text a service such as 988.
 These feelings are often impulsive and they pass, and help is there for you now.

-If you use hormonal birth control, it usually quiets the natural cycle, so much of this guide will read differently for you.
+If you use hormonal birth control, it usually quiets the natural cycle, so a lot of this guide will read differently for you.

-And the everyday version of all this: you are allowed to talk about your cycle.
-Telling a friend what kind of week you are having, or asking a doctor the question that has been nagging you, tends to make the whole thing lighter.
+And the everyday version: you are allowed to talk about your cycle.
+Telling a friend what kind of week you are having, or asking your doctor the question that has been bugging you, usually makes it easier to deal with.